Laarryy/AdvancedEnchantments/.github/ISSUE_TEMPLATE/bug_report.md

 1. Install the plugin
 2. Start the server
 3. Click on '....'
-4. See error
+4. See error [PASTEBIN LINK TO FULL ERROR]

-**Screenshots**
+**Plugins**
+Provide a list of other plugins installed on the server, if any.

+**Screenshots/Video**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots/videos to help explain your problem.

 **Additional context**
 Add any other context about the problem here.